binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 keywords:
   - country_list
   - javascript
-description: How to get a list of countries in Deriv api?
+description: Get information about your users by adding a list of countries to your trading app.
+Learn how to do that with this JavaScript API example.
 ---

 <!-- :::caution